The Society of Point of Care Ultrasound

 There is a distinction between "academic pricing" and retail.
 We have partnered with some ultrasound manufactures to provide academic pricing for our members, however these units are intended to be used for learning purposes only.
 Billing studies using these machines is prohibited.

-For example, General Electric has agreed to offer our members special pricing on the Dual Probe Vscan.
-If you are buying less than 5 units the cost is $7500, more than 5 units the cost is $6500 per machine.
+For example, General Electric has agreed to offer our members special pricing on the Vscan Extend Dual Probe is now below $5000.

 We have also teamed up with another manufacturer who has generously included SPOCUS' members into their academic pricing scheme.
 Essentially the probes are leased, and they work by plugging into a commercial tablet or windows based cell phone.
 A dual probe system will cost about $250/month, based on a year lease.
 There is no other capital expenditure associated with the transaction, other than the cost of the tablet that is used as the screen.

 If you are looking for a retail purchase we would be happy to assist you, provide some advice and put you in touch with reputable ultrasound manufactures.
-We have some great insight on features, reputation, service, warranty, durability and image quality.
+We have some great insight on features, reputation, service, warranty, durability, archivability, and image quality.

 Some other considerations are purchasing a used machine with a warranty, and purchasing an off brand machine.

 Keep in mind that the machine is not the only item you will need.
-Probes are by far the most expensive/fragile part of the machine and in many circumstances you will also need software that will interface with your EMR, to order, document your interpretations and findings and to store the images for billing and QA.
+Probes are by far the most expensive/fragile part of the machine and in many circumstances you will also need software that interfaces with your EMR or DICOM/PACS, to order, document your interpretations and findings and to store the images for billing and QA.
 QPath is one such program which allows the CUS director to track the number of studies each provider has completed, perform QA, and send feed back to the providers.